Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Fundamentals of Cooperative Spectrum Sensing

 \subsubsection{Hard-Decision Fusion}

-In hard-decision fusion, each sensor independently performs a local binary decision on the presence of the PU and reports only a one-bit outcome to the FC.
+In HDF, each sensor independently performs a local binary decision on the presence of the PU and reports only a one-bit outcome to the FC.
 The FC then applies simple logical rules, such as the ``AND'' rule, ``OR'' rule, or majority voting, to obtain the final decision.
-Owing to its extremely low communication overhead and minimal processing complexity, hard-decision fusion is attractive for bandwidth-constrained sensing networks.
+Owing to its extremely low communication overhead and minimal processing complexity, HDF is attractive for bandwidth-constrained sensing networks.
 However, this simplicity comes at the cost of discarding rich local sensing information during the quantization process, which inevitably leads to performance degradation.